What’s it Like to Take Community Support Worker Training at Herzing?

 While interning at Victim Services, I met some great people, and they encouraged me to apply to the Winnipeg Police Service.”

 Working with survivors of crime helped Chika discover her true calling to become a police officer.
-Now, she’s a constable with the Winnipeg Police Service, leading a special unit on community building.
+Now, she’s a constable with the a police service, leading a special unit on community building.

 Her mission is to bring people together and break down mistrust of the police—especially among new immigrants to Canada.
 She says she uses the skills she learned in CSW training every single day at work.